1899 (TV series)

 1899 is a multilingual German mystery science fiction television series created by Jantje Friese and Baran bo Odar.
 It premiered on Netflix in November 2022 and received generally favourable reviews.
 The series was cancelled in January 2023.

 Premise

-Set in 1899, the series follows a group of European emigrants travelling from Southampton, UK on a steamship named Kerberos to start new lives in New York City.
+Set in 1899, the series follows the diverse and secretive passengers of the steamship Kerberos travelling from Southampton in the UK to start new lives in New York City, when they encounter the mysteriously empty ship Prometheus which had been lost at sea four months prior.